Advanced Usage of Pipenv¶

 urllib3==1.22

-If you wish to generate a requirements file with only the
+If you wish to generate a requirements file with only the development requirements you can do that too, using the --dev-only

 flag: